wasp-lang/wasp/web/docs/deploying.md

 cd .wasp/build
 ```

-assuming you were at the root of your Wasp project at that moment.
-Run the launch command, to setup a new app and create a `fly.toml` file:
+Now from within the `build` directory, run the launch command to set up a new app and create a `fly.toml` file:

 ```bash
 flyctl launch --remote-only